 Chief point of contact for the IMCOM Enterprise Web at the garrison.
 When the garrison is responsible for something, this is the first person on the call list.
 Otherwise, the person is a Site Manager.

-A member of the website team at the installation, with authority and permission to edit any item in the system.
-If there is more than one site manager, a Garrison Manager should be appointed.
+A member of the website team at the installation, with authority and permission to edit any item on the garrison site.

 A person designated to manage a subsection of the garrison site, such as a directorate, tenant or senior command site.
 The Page Manager has publishing privileges within his or her subsite.

 A person designated to work on, perhaps manage, a subsection of the garrison site.
 The Page Contributor can add and remove pages within the section but CANNOT publish.

 Appointed to manage a single block or limited copy on a page.
 Must be supervised/reviewed by a Site or Page Manager who takes full responsibility for the content posted by this individual.
 The Text Contributor CANNOT publish.

 Special cases exist for emergency operations centers, Air Force weather squadrons, and road conditions reporting in USAREUR.
 Contact IMCOM HQ PAO for information.

 Garrison Web Managers, Site Managers and Page Managers may be qualified in one of three ways:

 1. PREFERRED: Army Operations Security (OPSEC) Level II qualification.
 Send a copy of the certificate of completion for the three-day in-person course.